 Hurricanes were poured, using a recipe from Pat O’Brien’s in New Orleans, just as the rain and winds started picking up.
 These babies can pack a punch, true to their name.
 The next-door neighbor was slayed by one, but the cooks managed to slog through the rest of the batch.

 The beautiful chess pie intended for the State Fair kept us going as the winds began to howl and the trees bent toward the ground.
 Chess pie is an oft-forgotten Southern favorite with a filling that has a consistency reminiscent of pecan pie.
-Ah, but this chessie has some spectacular twists, to be revealed at a later date.
+Ah, but this chessie has some spectacular twists.